- 02 February 2021 -

 - 23 December 2020 -

 The Department of Energy & Mining (DEM) held a meeting with several concerned environmental NGOs and scientists to discuss the die-off of mangroves and saltmarshes along 7 kilometers of coast south of St Kilda.
-Attendees appreciated the opportunity to interact with agency staff, however they left without answers to their questions about immediate corrective actions.

 DEM asked attendees to send them written questions but were not able to commit to answering all of them.
 Disappointing, but not unexpected.